hemingwhy/pogocache-ruby/README.md

 Use [pogocache](https://github.com/tidwall/pogocache) as an in-memory store in Ruby.
 This gem embeds pogocache as a C extension and provides the class `Pogocache::Cache`to interact with it.
-The goal is to provide a faster, more lightweight alternative to `ActiveSupport::Cache::MemoryStore.
+The goal is to provide a faster, more lightweight alternative to `ActiveSupport::Cache::MemoryStore`.
 The state of this project is pre release but functional.
 Feedback is welcome.

 ## Features